Vortex macroscopic superpositions in ultracold bosons in a double-well potential: Hamiltonian

-To obtain the two-level eight-mode Hamiltonian we expanded the field operator in the second quantized Hamiltonian in a basis of on-site localized modes.
-These modes were obtained from appropriate combinations of the eigenfunctions of the single particle Hamiltonian $H_{\mathrm{sp}}=-\frac{\hbar^{2}}{2M}\nabla^{2}+V(\xvec)$, where $V(\xvec)$ is the particular functional form of the three dimensional double well potential, analogously to how Wannier functions are obtained out of Bloch functions in a lattice.
-The modes located at each well can be approximated by the spherical harmonics of a single well potential, and therefore are described by the same quantum numbers: the angular momentum $\ell$ and its $z$-component $m$.
+A dilute gas of $N$ ultracold bosons of mass $M$ interacting through two-body interactions with coupling constant $g=4\pi\hbar^2 a_s/M$, with $a_s$ the $s$-wave scattering length, is trapped in a 3D DW potential $V (\mathbf{r})$, consisting in a double well in the $z$ direction and harmonic transverse potentials.
+The latter can take any applicable functional form, for example a Duffing potential, $V(z)=V_0(-8 z^2/a^2+16 z^4/a^4+1)$ (see equipotential surface in Fig.~\ref{fig1}).
+We consider a two-level eight single-particle mode expansion of the field operator in second quantization (for further details, see Ref.~\cite{2011GarciaMarchPRA}).
+These modes are functions localized in each well which we construct from appropriate combinations of the eigenfunctions of the single particle Hamiltonian $H_{\mathrm{sp}}=-\frac{\hbar^{2}}{2M}\nabla^{2}+V(\mathbf{r})$.
+The modes located at each well can be described by the same quantum numbers as the spherical harmonics of a single well potential: the angular momentum $\ell$, its $z$-component $m$, and the level index $n$.
+Note that, in contrast to spherical harmonics, the actual modes can be distorted in the $z$-direction (see Fig.~\ref{fig1}).
 For each well, we consider only a ground mode and the three modes at the first excited level of energies, which we name \emph{orbital modes}.
-Therefore, the level index $n$ is redundant with $\ell$.
+Therefore, the level index $n$ is redundant with $\ell$, and we omit it in the following.
 Then, the field operator can be expressed as